Student Accommodations Archives

-Studying in Germany?
-Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in Germany:
+Studying in France?
+Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in France:

-Erasmusu is an international online accommodation portal.
-They specialize in the student housing market for international students relocating throughout Europe.
-So, whether you’re studying in Dusseldorf or Dresden, find your next student home with Erasmusu.
+ADELE is an online housing portal specializing in student housing.
+The website offers a quick and hassle-free way to find accommodation, allowing you to search by city or housing type.
+So, find your new student digs quicker by checking out ADELE’s online portal.

+Les Estudines is a rental agency specializing in student accommodation.
+They have a number of student residences located in big university towns and cities across France.
+Les Estudines’ locations include a range of well-equipped and fully-furnished homes, including studios and shared apartments.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing